philipthomasthoughtworker/My-System-Designs/Address-Standardization-Facade.md

 #### Clarify and agree on the scope of the system
 * **User cases**
   * Who is going to use it?
-    * Legacy invoice systems
-       * mastering new and existing supplier/buyer records
     * Data governance team
        * governance managing control and access to the data assets
-    * Customer experience team
+    * Customer mastering (System I designed and delivered)
-       * self customer registration
+       * Mastering new and existing customer regardless of the originating systems
   * How are they going to see it?
-    * Building a customer platform
-       * based on MDM-registry with RPC and REST APIs endpoints
-    * Cross-functional team building a Customer experience
-       * self customer registration
+    * Consuming web service
+       * Facade web service to external paid API
 * **Constraints**
   * Mainly identify traffic and data handling constraints at scale.
-     * Expected traffic was based on 1 of 10 originating legacy invoice systems
+     * Expected traffic was based on 1 of 10 consumers
-       * however, we thin-sliced the MVP delivery by only working with one (1) originating legacy invoice system based on invoice approval state change
+       * however, we thin-sliced the MVP delivery by only working with two (2) consumers based on need
   * Scale of the system such as requests per second, requests types, data written per second, data read per second
-     * based on invoice approval state change_
+     * based on need
      * request types
-       * either RPC or REST API
+       * RPC API
-     * DAU was 10 users approving invoices on the originating legacy system
+     * DAU was 10 users
-       * no spikes
+       * no spikes or peak hours
-     * MAU was 300 users approving invoices on the originating legacy system
+     * MAU was 300 users
-     * 645 invoice approvals hourly
+     * 645 requests hourly
-     * 5,000 invoice approvals daily
+     * 5,000 requests daily
-     * 150,000 invoice approvals annually
+     * 150,000 requests annually
-     * 645 invoice approvals hourly \* 70KB per invoice \= 45,150KB storage hourly
+     * 645 requests hourly \* 53B per request \= 34185KB storage hourly
-     * average invoice was about 50 to 75KB, **HOWEVER, WE ARE ONLY DEALING WITH A BUYER AND A SUPPLIER ON ANY GIVEN INVOICE**
+     * average request was about 53B (average size of an address)
      * average buyer and supplier on an invoice without a line address 2 was about 107B
        * 645 invoice approvals hourly \* 107B per buyer and supplier \= 69.01KB storage hourly
        * 69.01KB \* 8 hours \= 552.08KB storage daily